 1. Nagasaki Kunchi Festival (October 7-9)

-The performances at this event, which have been designated as Important Intangible Folk Cultural Properties of Japan, include not only Japanese folk dances but also vivid evidence of the longstanding intercultural exchange that Nagasaki is famous for, in the form of Chinese-influenced dragon dances, Western elements like the Dutch Ship and the Dutch Comedies, and many more.
+The performances at this event have been designated as Important Intangible Folk Cultural Properties of Japan.
+They include not only Japanese folk dances but also evidence of Nagasaki's longstanding intercultural exchange.
+This includes Chinese-influenced dragon dances, Western elements such as the Dutch Ship and the Dutch Comedies, and many more.
 This Nagasaki festival is truly unique!

 -